learn-co-curriculum/dsc-mle/README.md

 <img src="images/der.png" width= "200">

-Following the intuition in the image above, you can achieve theta this by taking the derivative
+Following the intuition in the image above, you can achieve this theta by taking the derivative
 > $\frac{df}{d(\theta)}$

 Set this  zero, and solve for theta.
-Then verify the critical point i.e. maxima, by inserting it into the second derivative of f(theta).
+Then verify the critical point i.e. maxima, by inserting it into the second derivative of $f(\theta)$.
 This is a simple approach, however, the application of product rule repeatedly in this process could be a technically challenging process.
 This calculation can be simplified using a monotonic function.

 ### Monotonic function

-> In mathematics, a monotonic function(or monotone function) is a function between ordered sets that preserves or reverses the given order.
+> In mathematics, a [monotonic function](https://en.wikipedia.org/wiki/Monotonic_function) (or monotone function) is a function between ordered sets that preserves or reverses the given order.
 This concept first arose in calculus, and was later generalized to the more abstract setting of order theory.
-[Wiki](https://en.wikipedia.org/wiki/Monotonic_function)

-According to this theory, if you apply a monotonic function to another function , like the one you are trying to optimize above, this application will preserve the critical points (maxima in this case) of the original function.
-Logarithmic functions are normally used within the domain of machine learning to achieve the functionality of monotonicity  The logarithmic function is described as:
+According to this theory, if you apply a monotonic function to another function, like the one you are trying to optimize above, this application will preserve the critical points (maxima in this case) of the original function.
+Logarithmic functions are normally used within the domain of machine learning to achieve the functionality of monotonicity.
+The logarithmic function is described as:

 > $log_b(x)$

-* where b is any number such that b > 0, b≠ 1, and x > 0.
+* where b is any number such that b > 0, b ≠ 1, and x > 0
-* The function is read "log base b of x".
+* The function is read "log base b of x"

 The logarithm y is the exponent to which b must be raised to get x.
 The behavior of a log function can be understood from following image.